rajatkb/JASP_Another_Json_Scala_Parser/README.md

 ## How to Contribute
 * Just move to the com.unit.test package. then move to Object JSON.
 From there on you can follow the code
 * Parser is built with a builder pattern and objects are initialised using Prototypes of their instance
 * The idea was to program using interfaces.
-The only place InstanceOf was used in the prototype copy method.
-(Need working out)
+The only place InstanceOf was used in the prototype copy method. ~~(Need working out)~~
+* Create pull request against one of the To-Dos, or maybe add your own issue and also do post some test case for same in a sepparate unit test if you can.

 Thanks for checking out !
 If you find this educational , useful for your project or easy to use API leave a star.